Explainer-What caused the record rainfall in Beijing and northern China?

 By Ethan Wang and Ryan Woo

-BEIJING (Reuters) - Extreme rain battered Beijing, Tianjin and the province of Hebei in the wake of Typhoon Doksuri in late July, causing widespread flooding and damage in a region the size of Britain.
+BEIJING (Reuters) - Record-breaking rainfall with an unusually long duration triggered by the arrival of Typhoon Doksuri in late July has battered northern China for a week, causing massive flooding and disrupting the lives of millions.

-The storms, which have killed at least 20 people and led to the displacement of hundreds of thousands of residents, were the worst to hit China in over a decade, with Beijing experiencing its heaviest rainfall in 140 years.
+After pelting the Chinese capital Beijing in the worst storms in 140 years and lashing nearby cities in a region the size of Britain, the rain finally shifted to China's northeast near its border with Russia and North Korea where their power, though weakened, remained potent.

 HOW SEVERE WAS THE RAINFALL?

-The amount of rainfall since Saturday has breached many local meteorological records.
+The amount of rainfall since Saturday broke many local records in Beijing and northern China, with the vast Haihe river basin experiencing the worst flooding caused by storms since 1963.

-A reservoir in Beijing's Changping district logged a precipitation reading of 744.8mm (29.3 inches) between Saturday and Wednesday, the most in the city in over 140 years and far exceeding the previous record of 609mm set in 1891.
+A reservoir in Beijing's Changping district logged 744.8mm (29.3 inches) of precipitation between Saturday and Wednesday, the most in the city in over 140 years.

-The persistent downpour prompted Beijing to use a flood storage reservoir for the first time since its establishment 25 years ago to divert floodwater.

-In Hebei, one local weather station recorded 1,003mm of rain for a three-day period from Saturday to Monday, an amount normally seen over half a year.
+In the populous province of Hebei, one weather station recorded 1,003mm of rain from Saturday to Monday, an amount normally seen over a year and a half.

-Besides the remnants of Doksuri, warm and humid air-flows and water vapour brought by Typhoon Khanun slowly moving in the Western Pacific created the conditions for the heavy rains, according to Chinese meteorologists.

-As the residual circulation of Doksuri's rain clouds headed north, a subtropical and continental high pressure system in the atmosphere also blocked their north and eastward passage, leading to the continuing convergence of water vapour that acted like a dam storing the water, the meteorologists say.
+As Doksuri's rain clouds headed north, a subtropical and continental high pressure system in the atmosphere blocked their passage, leading to the continuing convergence of water vapour that acted like a dam storing the water, the meteorologists say.

 HOW DAMAGING WAS THE RAIN?

-In the urban parts of Beijing, hundreds of roads were flooded, forcing parks and tourism spots to shut.
-Hundreds of flights were either delayed or cancelled at the city's two major airports.
-Some subway lines and trains were also suspended.
+In urban parts of Beijing, hundreds of roads were flooded.
+Hundreds of flights were either delayed or cancelled.

 The impact was more pronounced in the city's western suburbs.
 In Mentougou and Fangshan districts, raging water coursed down roads, sweeping away cars.
 Villages in mountainous areas were cut off, prompting authorities to deploy helicopters to drop off food, water and emergency supplies.